nesi/perf-training/_lessons/python-scatter/02-vectorising.md

 Array operations are available through the `numpy` Python module. `numpy` arrays in many respects behave like lists with the following caveats:

  * all array elements must have the **same type** (integer, float, etc.)
- * array elements cannot be added or removed
+ * array elements cannot be added or removed (without having to recreate the array)

 On the other hand, `numpy` arrays support elementwise operations.
-Python code using large `numpy` arrays can run as fast as C code in some cases.

-There are (rare) instances where the non-vectorised version of a code runs faster.
-A typical case is when an algorithm performs a large number of operations on a small set of data.
-The processor may then be able to keep the data stored internally in registers and avoid the cost of repeatedly fetching data from memory.
-In such cases, writing a loop can be better than vectorisation with *numpy*, but you may need to use *numba* or write your code in a compiled language to do this efficiently for the reasons that we discussed at the beginning.
+Python code using large `numpy` arrays should almost always run much faster than plain Python code, and it can run as fast as C code in some cases.
+If your algorithm has high "algorithmic intensity", where many operations are done on the same piece of data, you may find that implementing loops with Numba or a low-level language like C provides yet better performance - these methods can often use fast processor caches more efficiently, avoiding the cost of repeatedly fetching data form memory.
+They also avoid temporary arrays that `numpy` code sometimes requires.

 ### Example 1: function applied to each array element